danielwang546/Salvus/README.md

 # Salvus
-Repository for Salvus, team 9's project for the IvyHacks Spring 2021 Hackathon.
+Repository for Salvus, team 9's project for the IvyHacks Spring 2021 Hackathon built using Android Studio.